 Brianna: Salt Lake City Latin course instructor

-...in Marketing Analytics and a minor in Mathematics.
+...school mathematics teacher.
+I graduated from the University of Richmond majoring in Business Administration with a concentration in Marketing Analytics and a minor in Mathematics.
 I have worked with kids of all ages, ranging from elementary school to college students through various subjects.
 I have also worked extensively with special needs children, doing everything from teaching special education to one-on-one in-home mentoring.
-Through my experiences, I have continued to carry my passion for working with children and have developed my skills in making successful and individualized learning fun.
-Math, science and test...
+Through my experiences, I have continued to carry my passion for working with...

 Education & Certification